bartschliam/group_j/documentation/SPARQL_queries.md

 ## Query 2

-### What is the mimum and maximum of housing prices in Ireland?
+### What is the minimum and maximum of housing prices in Ireland?

 ---